I wanted to title this “The Night We Ate Tacos & Nobody Got Hurt.” Read on to find out why.

 Pressure for the event to be Pinterest ®perfect is not helped by the fact that those who are invited into the picture are often strangers.
 The bride and groom know and love each of their friends, but rarely do all the friends and relatives know or necessarily love each other.
 Even when they’re in the same family.

-My nephew was married two summers ago.
-To celebrate the occasion of her only child, my sister invited my other siblings (there are 5 of us altogether) and respective spouses to stay with her during Wedding Week.
-She has a large home in Southern California and we had all visited one time or another.
-However, there would be at least 8 of us coming and going; this would be one great sleep over.
+My nephew was married six summers ago.
+To celebrate the occasion of her only child, my sister invited my other siblings (there are five of us altogether) and respective spouses to stay with her during Wedding Week.
+She has a large home in Southern California and we had all visited one time or another, but never all at the same time; this would be one great sleep over.

 Mornings and evenings were chillaxing times over meals, telling the same old jokes, teasing each other the way only family can do.
 There was an ease about the early morning coffee quiet and comfortable dinner table conversations.
 We enjoyed late nights on the patio listening to a backdrop of crickets or inside listening to the electronic ‘plink’ of Words with Friends (on our separate devices while sitting in the same room.
 Of course.

 Part of the celebrations prior to the big day was a luncheon my sister planned the day before W’s wedding.
 It would a sort of an ice-breaker/get-to-know-each-other time with the groom, his Best Man from college in Texas, and…her ex-husband.
 This could a very tricky situation.